Causes & Symptoms of Low Energy

 Sage (Salvia officinalis) is another well-studied herb that could increase energy levels.
 This herb is very common, yet many people remain unaware of its energizing properties.

 This herb is specific to cognitive energy and has little influence on physical energy.
-This makes it a better option for people working or studying from a computer, rather than someone looking for an added boost of energy while they finish a construction project or late night drive.
+This makes it a better option for people working or studying from a computer, rather than someone looking for an added energy boost while they finish a construction project or late-night drive.

-Sage contains terpenes and other compounds that have been shown in clinical studies to provide a boost to mental performance .
+Sage contains terpenes and other compounds that have been shown in clinical studies to boost mental performance .

-Bacopa monnieri is a herb native to South Asia that has been used to improve energy levels in traditional medicine for centuries.
+Bacopa monnieri is a herb native to South Asia that has improved energy levels in traditional medicine for centuries.

 Scientific research shows that this herb has neuroprotective and stimulating effects .
 This is why so many people turn to it to ease the symptoms of fatigue.